mrismanaziz/Reforestation/README.md

-## Two satellites decided to get married.
-The wedding wasn't much, but the reception was incredible.
+## Why did the teddy bear say “no” to dessert?
+Because she was stuffed.